Kritansh-Tank/NEST-2024/README.md

-# Clinical Trial Enrollment Duration Prediction - Kaggle Version
+# Clinical Trial Enrollment Duration Prediction

 ## Overview
 This notebook provides a complete pipeline for predicting enrollment duration in clinical trials.
 It has been optimized for running in the Kaggle environment with special attention to memory efficiency.